cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 The problem this raises is that although electronic resources are electronic or digital, they are still based on genres that originated in the print age.
 Yet as digital works, they lack the physical characteristics that distinguished one genre from the other.
-For example, by looking at each web page, what's the difference between a longer *NY Times* article (traditionally a newspaper article) and an article in the *New Yorker* (traditionally a magazine article) in their online forms?
+For example, by looking at each web page, what's the difference between a longer *NY Times* article (traditionally a newspaper article) and an article in the *New Yorker* (traditionally a magazine article)?
-Aside from some aesthetic differences, they are both presented on web pages.
+Aside from some aesthetic differences, they are both presented as web pages.

 Bracketing aside my years of experience with these sources, it's not altogether obvious, based on any kind of cursory examination, that we can tell that they're entirely different genres.
 However, there are important informational differences between the two, how they were written,